 - Participants are free to set their own meeting schedules, but we expect that you will try to meet at least once a month throughout the academic year.

-- All mentors will be asked to attend an orientation at the beginning of fall term where we will discuss mentoring skills and expectations.
+- All mentors will be asked to attend an orientation at the beginning of fall term where we will discuss mentoring skills, expectations and available campus resources.

 - There will be mentor/mentee social event to kickoff the program, where matches can meet each other in-person over coffee.

-- We expect that each participant will make a good faith effort to communicate with her/his mentor/mentee.
+- We expect that each participant will make a good faith effort to communicate with their mentor/mentee.